Lake Michigan America’s Great Freshwater Coastline

 Landmarks & Architecture

-Self-guided e-Scavenger Hunt in Cologne USD 37 combines historic façades with modern silhouettes.
+In-app self-guided audio tour of El Born neighborhood USD 13 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.